Dutch Good Growth Fund for Starters

 - starters who want to produce a new or existing product in a DGGF country.

 See the DGGF country list.

 What is it exactly?

 DGGF for Starters is a loan for Dutch businesses.
 The difference between an ordinary loan from a bank and a government loan is that the government is prepared to take on more risk.
 This means that as an entrepreneur, you may qualify for a government loan, which a bank would deem too risky.

 The Dutch government is committed to stimulate Dutch enterprises in doing business in developing countries and emerging markets.
 By creating jobs in those countries, sharing our knowledge and improving production processes, we ensure stimulation of the local economy.

-When do you qualify for financial support under DGGF Startup?
+When do you qualify for financial support as a DGGF Starter?

-Dutch startups that develop products for and/or manufacture in developing countries may qualify for this component of the DGGF fund.
+Dutch starters that develop products for and/or manufacture in developing countries may qualify for this component of the DGGF fund.
 You must qualify for the following conditions: